anboo44/go-to-school/README.md

 ## Microservices

-Please run all services by below ordered
+Please run all services by below ordered.
 All services can be built into `native-image` by `spring-native`

 #### I. Common-lib